BRIEF SUMMARY AND INTRODUCTION: Until just a few

 regulations went into effect, the states which still required

-LLC laws to permit formation of one-member LLCs.
+their LLC laws to permit formation of one-member LLCs.

 Now that all of the states allow one-member LLCs, it makes